ConnectedSystems/wosis/README.md

 path_to_your_config_file = "config.yml"
 wos_config = wosis.load_config(path_to_your_config_file)
 ```

+This just returns a dictionary of the username and passwords.

 Then build a query using a list of desired and undesired terms and the subject areas to search.
 The format follows the standard given by Web of Science, as seen [here](https://images.webofknowledge.com/images/help/WOS/hs_wildcards.html).